-16. Because both of the initial named plaintiffs in Zoosk could not serve as a class representative, the litigation was without a proposed class representative and thus was not even proceeding as a putative class action when Greenamyer was added to the case in April 2022 via the fourth amended complaint.
+&lt;sup>16 Because both of the initial named plaintiffs in Zoosk could not serve as a class representative, the litigation was without a proposed class representative and thus was not even proceeding as a putative class action when Greenamyer was added to the case in April 2022 via the fourth amended complaint.
 Only six weeks elapsed between Greenamyer's being added to the case and Zoosk's request that her class certification motion be denied based on the class action waiver.
 Zoosk argued that only the actions Zoosk took during that six-week period could be considered in evaluating whether Zoosk had waived its class-action-waiver defense, Zoosk's theory being that Zoosk could not have waived its class-action-waiver defense as to Greenamyer before she was even a party to the case.
-Greenamyer argued that Zoosk's actions throughout the entire course of the litigation were relevant to the waiver analysis, on the theory that Zoosk's waiver of its class-action-waiver defense as to any proposed class representative would operate as a waiver of that defense as to every proposed class representative, even one who was not a named plaintiff when the waiver occurred.
+Greenamyer argued that Zoosk's waiver of its class-action-waiver defense as to any proposed class representative would operate as a waiver of that defense as to every proposed class representative, even one who was not a named plaintiff when the waiver occurred.
 The court's ruling rejecting Greenamyer's waiver argument did not address this issue.